milvus-io/pymilvus/docs/source/tutorial.rst

 .. warning::
-   If the first time when `insert()` is invoked `ids` is not passed into this method, each of the rest time when `inset()` is invoked `ids` is not permitted to pass, otherwise server will return an error and the insertion process will fail.
+   If the first time when `insert()` is invoked `ids` is not passed into this method, each of the rest time when `insert()` is invoked `ids` is not permitted to pass, otherwise server will return an error and the insertion process will fail.
 And vice versa.

 .. note: